justlive1/earth/sourcecode/breeze/storm/README.md

 		storm-cas-client-shiro
 			整合cas和shiro

+	// Bugs
+		* storm-cas 开启ssl https使用内置tomcat时，配置的http端口无效，配置有误还是不支持？

+	// Warinings
-	(1) Runtime memory is used as the persistence storage for retrieving and managing tickets.
+		* Runtime memory is used as the persistence storage for retrieving and managing tickets.
 Tickets that are issued during runtime will be LOST upon container restarts.
 This MAY impact SSO functionality.
+		* List of authorized users for admin pages security is not defined.
+Allowing access for all authenticated users
+		* Secret key for encryption is not defined for [Ticket-granting Cookie]
+		* Secret key for signing is not defined for [Ticket-granting Cookie]
+		* Secret key for signing is not defined under [cas.webflow.crypto.signing.key]
+		* Secret key for encryption is not defined under [cas.webflow.crypto.encryption.key].

 ## 部署
 [Release](https://gitee.com/justlive1/earth/releases)